 - Allen v.
 Chon-Lopez, 214 Ariz.
 361, 153 P.3d 382 (App.
 2007).

-These cases are difficult and highly specialized.
+The intervention in dependency cases by third parties is difficult and highly specialized.
 We have the experience and skill to represent you in asserting your rights throughout these matters.